 Our LPC Course Comparison Tool sets out the locations of all the LPC institutions in England and Wales.
 There’s lots of choice – but note that if you have already secured a training contract, your law firm may have an exclusive arrangement with a particular LPC institution, meaning that you must complete the LPC there.
 For a city by city guide, visit our Where to Study the LPC page.

 Most institutions will expect you to have completed a UK degree (with a 2:2 as a minimum) or equivalent qualification and, if applicable, to have passed a law conversion course such as the GDL.

-Note that a large proportion of law firms will expect you to have gained a 2:1 at degree level (unless extenuating circumstances apply).
+Bear in mind that a large proportion of law firms will expect you to have gained a 2:1 at degree level (unless extenuating circumstances apply).
 This, coupled with significant course fees, should be seriously considered when deciding whether to apply for the LPC.
 For information on the application process, visit our LPC applications page.

 LPC Course Costs

 The cost of LPC courses in England and Wales can vary significantly, with fees ranging between £9,000 and £17,000.
 If you secure a training contract before you start your course, your law firm may cover the course fees and even some of your living expenses.

 If, however, you do not have this luxury, you will be expected to cover everything.
 So it is vital to ensure that you have access to the necessary funds before signing up to an LPC course and you are absolutely certain you want to go ahead with it!